pnp/PnP/Solutions/Business.StarterIntranet/README.md

 - Use the "`-IncludeData`" switch parameter to provision sample data (carousel items).
 - Use the "`-JsOnly`" parameter to only upload JavaScript and CSS files in the Style Library.
 The PnP template will not be applied.
 - Use the "`-ExcludeHandlers`" parameter to exlude certain PnP handlers from the root and sub sites provisioning templates (like TermGroups, Fields, etc.).
-- Use the "`-UpgradeSubSites`" parameter to force a re-application of the provisioning template to sub sites.
+- Use the "`-UpgradeSubSites`" parameter to force a re-application of the XML provisioning template to sub sites.

 - Estimated deployment time: **About 20 minutes** (depending your bandwidth)